-There isn’t anything worse than finding you have an incredibly strong card combination but that you’ve wagered so little that your win is at best paltry and at worst a completely wasted opportunity.
+There's nothing worse than finding you have an incredibly strong card combination but you’ve wagered so little that your win is at best, paltry and at worst, a completely wasted opportunity.
 Bet max for max payouts.
 Also, many video poker machines will offer players a bonus on the highest hand if the maximum bet is made.
 Sure, the higher you bet the higher your potential loss, but remember you're at the casino to win, and if you're putting your chips/coins out there you should do so properly and hope you’ll get lucky.

 It’s not always about the ace

-We know there's a sense of certainty when it comes to hanging on to a pair or even, if you’re particularly lucky, a three of a kind.
-But sometimes, if the odds are right, it is better e to strive towards the larger and more rewarding hands like a straight, a flush, full house or even (if you're really lucky) a straight or royal flush.
+We know there's a sense of certainty when it comes to hanging on to a pair or, if you’re particularly lucky, a three of a kind.
+Sometimes, if the odds are right, it is better to strive towards the larger and more rewarding hands like a straight, flush, full house or even (if you're really lucky) a straight or royal flush.
 Playing only for a pair in every round will mean small and potentially frustrating payouts over the course of an evening.

 But...
 Don’t aim too high

 Sometimes, it’s a mistake to aim exclusively for high-value combinations.
 You risk losing everything.
 Assess and adjudge your hand carefully.
-Good video poker strategy is learning which best combination to make, at what time, and in what proportion.
+A good video poker strategy is learning about which best possible combination to make, at what time, and in what proportion.
 Some of this is strategy, some of it plain old chance.
 Just make sure you understand how Video Poker payouts work.